 Best grammar writing app for Mac - runner-ups

 For many writers, English is not their first language so they might find it difficult to write good prose.
 Thankfully, there are several writing apps on the market that can help you improve your grammar.
 While there’s no substitution to learning the language, these apps can help you out when you are in a pickle.
 One of our favorite grammar conscious writing apps is Hemingway.
 It can help you cut down the dead weight in your writing by identifying problems in your prose.

 It highlights wordy sentences in yellow and more egregious ones in red.
 It also highlights adverbs, passive voice, and dull, complicated words.
 This will give you a chance to fix your writing before you hit that publish button.
 Talking about publishing, it allows you to publish articles to Medium and WordPress.
 You can also export to Microsoft Word or in text and PDF formats.
 You can test it for free on the web and if you like it, you can get it for $19.99.

 Get Hemingway: $19.99

-Get ProWritingAid: Free, $70/year or $240/lifetime
+Get ProWritingAid: Free, $10/month

 At the end of the day, these are all tools in a writer’s arsenal.
 And it’s you who will get the writing done.
 That said, the right tools help a lot.
-I have created a list of the best writing apps and hope that there is one app for everyone here.
-If you are looking for specific types of writing apps that are not on the list, let me know by commenting below and I would love to help you out.
+We have created a list of the best writing apps and hope that there is one app for everyone here.
+If you are looking for specific types of writing apps that are not on the list, let me know by commenting below and we would love to help you out.